 The Glasgow football tour

-Alliance Ambassador: Lindsay Hamilton, Founder
+Alliance Ambassador: Lindsay Hamilton, Owner

 I am a 20-something year old Glaswegian who dreamed of turning her passion for football and story telling into a unique football tour around the best wee city in the world!!